 All in all, you want to ensure that your Acura remains in the best possible condition for as long as possible.
 Although you can’t always control the repairs or replacement parts your car needs, you can choose to purchase an extended Acura warranty to help cover those costs.

 If you want to learn more about extended car warranties or are interested in seeing what a particular vehicle service contract looks like for you, you have options.
-Get a free, customized quote below:
+We recommend getting quotes from multiple providers to compare your options.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of extended auto warranty companies to formulate rankings of the best providers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.